When the worst happens, are you ready?

 IFAKs are purpose-built to handle wounds that quickly turn deadly so that help can get there.
-They’re not meant to fix the problem–just slow it down until the pros can get there and take over.
+They’re not meant to fix the problem — just slow it down until the pros can get there and take over.

 Why Prepare for Traumatic Injuries?

-Bad things happen, and when really bad things happen, being prepared can be the difference between life and death.
+When really bad things happen, being prepared can be the difference between life and death.

 IFAKs are made to address the most common, most dangerous traumatic injuries, which are the leading causes of trauma fatalities.
 These include:

 The military has been studying battlefield deaths, looking for ways to improve survival rates of traumatic injuries.